 After another buffet breakfast, we headed out to a coffee shop located over an extensive garden for some caffeine and photo opportunities.
 The guinea hens made easy subjects, but the swallows, wheeling and diving opportunistically for their breakfasts, were impossible to follow.

 We stopped in town for a quick lunch of soup noodles.
 Unusually, the “pork” and “beef” took the form of slightly spongy white and brown dumpling balls.
 Not my favorite way to eat these animals.
-The fried chicken was had on the side was impossibly tender beneath its crispy skin; I could hardly believe it was cooked through (but I’m pretty sure it was).
+The fried chicken served on the side was impossibly tender beneath its crispy skin; I could barely believe it was cooked through (but I’m pretty sure it was, barely).

 Our next destination was in the hills where formerly opium was grown.
 The rough road would around and up and down hills, challenging our stomachs, but as far as I know, no lunches were lost.
 We finally arrived in a small hill tribe village of Mien (or Yao) people, and began by touring the temple, which is still under construction.
 Nearby, a monk pointed us toward an enormous building with numerous toilets; more than I’ve seen at any other temple.
 Perhaps they are expecting a lot of visitors or overnight guests; they do offer accommodations.